MicrosoftDocs/azure-docs/articles/azure-maps/drawing-requirements.md

 Name a unit by creating a text object in the UnitLabel layer, and then place the object inside the bounds of the unit.
 For more information, see the [UnitLabel layer](#unitlabel-layer).

-You can see an example of the Units layer in the [sample drawing package](https://github.com/Azure-Samples/am-creator-indoor-data-examples).
+You can see an example of the Units layer in the [sample drawing package].

 ### Wall layer